 - In a saucepan, combine the first six ingredients and bring them to a boil over medium heat.
 Reduce the heat and simmer for 15 to 20 minutes or until the fruit is tender and the mixture has thickened enough to fit in a spoon.

-- Evenly press half of the dry mixture into the cake pan.
+- Press half of the dry mixture evenly into the cake pan.

 - Cover with the fruit filling.
 Sprinkle with remaining oatmeal mixture.